-THE CHILD'S VOICE
+THE CHILD'S VOICE AND DAILY LIVED EXPERIENCES

 We are proactive and take positive steps to inform students of their rights to safety and protection and the options available to express their fears or concerns.
-We have systems in place to ascertain our students wishes and feelings.

-Where there is a safeguarding concern will seek the wishes of the child.
+We have systems in place to ascertain our students wishes and feelings and understand their daily lived experiences.
+Where there is a safeguarding concern, we seek the views of the child.
 All our systems operate with the children's best interests at heart.
 Tools and resources are available here.